vvscode/docs/README.md

     $ ./sync.js --key {KEY} --docsversion {VERSION} push sms

-### `fetch`: Fetch Current Content From Readme
+#### `fetch`

+Fetches up-to-date contents from Readme via their public API in a local folder.
+This command will create or update local `.md` files that represent the current content in Readme, organized in directories that represent the category/page hierarchy in Readme.

+**Usage examples**

-Fetching up-to-date contents of all categories defined in `config.yml`:
+Fetching contents of all categories defined in `config.yml`:

     $ ./sync.js --key {KEY} --docsversion {VERSION} fetch

-Fetching up-to-date contents for a specific category:
+Fetching contents for a specific category:

     $ ./sync.js --key {KEY} --docsversion {VERSION} fetch sms